 The nose and throat swabs are sent to the Lighthouse laboratories at Glasgow and the National Biosample Centre at Milton Keynes.
 Here, they are tested for SARS-CoV-2 using reverse transcriptase polymerase chain reaction (RT-PCR).
 This is an accredited test that is part of the national testing programme.
 Swabs are discarded after testing.
 The virus genetic material from positive samples is sent for whole genome sequencing in Oxford, through COG-UK, to find out more about the different types of virus circulating in the UK.

 Blood tubes are kept in a cool bag during the day, and then sent to the University of Oxford overnight.
-Blood is tested for antibodies using a novel ELISA for immunoglobulins IgG, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein.
+Blood is tested for antibodies using an ELISA for immunoglobulins IgG, based on tagged and purified recombinant SARS-CoV-2 trimeric spike protein.
 From March 2021, we will also be testing samples for IgG immunoglobulins against the nucleocapsid (N) protein as well.
 Residual blood samples will be stored by the University of Oxford after testing where consent is given for this.

 More information about swab and blood sample procedure and analysis can be found in the study protocol.Back to table of contents